Hey dear friends , bird enthusiasts!

 Merritt Island National Wildlife Refuge

-, this refuge is a must-visit for birders.
+Situated on the east coast, this refuge is a must-visit for birders.

-It’s home to a diverse range of birds, including waterfowl, shorebirds, raptors, and even the elusive Florida scrub-jay.
+Itโs home to a diverse range of birds, including waterfowl, shorebirds, raptors, and even the elusive Florida scrub-jay.

 Big Cypress National Preserve